dihy16/CS161-Minesweeper/README.md

-How to play: press A to open cell, D to flag cell
+Control settings : press A to open cell, D to flag cell